Emotional journey for Atlanta's homeless as city races to house 400 people before the World Cup

 Tensions skyrocketed after Cornelius Taylor’s death in January as the city attempted to clear the Old Wheat Street encampment ahead of the celebration of the Martin Luther King Jr. holiday at nearby Ebenezer Baptist Church, where King had preached.
 Amid the uproar, the city temporarily suspended clearing the Old Wheat Street encampment and others, before resuming the actions this month.

-Some, including Hall — who has spent more than three decades living on streets — were offered shelter spaces while case workers look for housing, but he turned that down.
+Some, including Hall — who has spent more than three decades living on streets — were eventually offered shelter spaces and the support of case workers in finding housing, but he turned the shelter down.
 Many say they’d rather live on the streets than in shelters with strict rules known for poor or unsafe conditions.

 The city originally offered housing to 14 people case workers counted at the encampment but agreed to help others after residents and advocates said there were at least twice as many living there.
 Hall said he had been living at the encampment residents called “Backstreet” for five years but didn’t make the list.